-An important goal of NAND flash development has been to reduce the cost per bit and increase maximum chip capacity so that flash memory can compete with magnetic storage devices like hard disks.
+An important goal of NAND flash development has been to reduce the cost per bit and to increase maximum chip capacity so that flash memory can compete with magnetic storage devices, such as hard disks.
 NAND flash has found a market in devices to which large files are frequently uploaded and replaced.
-MP3 players, digital cameras and USB drives use NAND flash.
+MP3 players, digital cameras and USB flash drives use NAND technology.

 When a NAND card wears out, the user simply buys a new one, and the device continues to function.
 By passing the expense of additional storage on to the consumer, manufacturers have been able to lower the price of consumer electronic devices significantly.
 New developments in NAND flash memory technology are making the chips smaller, increasing the maximum read-write cycles and lowering voltage demands.

 NAND flash can only support a small number of write cycles per block.
 It delivers speedy read access, but it's not as fast as static read-only memory (ROM) or random access memory (RAM).
 The technology is shock resistant and can withstand high and low temperatures, as well as submersion in water, so it performs better than hard disks in mobile devices.

 NAND flash memory is written and read in blocks that are smaller than the device, whereas NOR flash memory reads and writes bytes independently.
 Use cases for both NOR and NAND flash memory include laptop and desktop computers; digital cameras and audio players; smartphones; video games; and scientific, industrial and medical electronics.

 NAND flash offers faster erase and write times than NOR flash, while NAND technology delivers better density at a lower cost per bit.
 NAND also offers up to ten times the endurance or NOR.